coronel08/Ugit/README.md

 moving upwards 3 commits ~3
 Example: git checkout HEAD or [branch name]^

-git branch -f master HEAD~2 - This force moves the master branch to 2 commits ago.
+git branch -f master [HEAD~2 or tag or commit] - This force moves the master branch to 2 commits ago.

 ### Reversing changes in Git
 git reset HEAD~1 - This reverts the branch backwards as if the commit never happened, Works for local branches